Global spending on the Internet of Things will reach $1.29 trillion in 2020 (IDC)

 An interesting finding from IDC’s Worldwide Semiannual Internet of Things Spending Guide is that cross-industry IoT investments will rank among the main segments throughout the forecast period.
 In a sense that isn’t too much of a surprise but it’s good to remind and emphasize it.

-Today, on top of looking far too much at devices, there is also a tendency to nicely split IoT spending and IoT use cases over various segments.
+Today, on top of looking far too much at devices and IoT endpoints, there is also a tendency to nicely split IoT spending and IoT use cases over various segments.
 Yet, reality is of course different if you don’t look at spending from a segment perspective but a real-life project viewpoint.
 De facto, cross-industry IoT investments, representing IoT use cases which are common to all industries, already are important and you can’t simply put them always in compartments.
 Think about smart lighting projects, for instance.
 IDC mentions use cases such as connected vehicles and smart buildings in this cross-industry perspective.

 Another important IoT spending given is also which industries and sub segments are poised to grow fastest.
-From an industry perspective, IDC says that insurance, consumer, healthcare and retail will be the fastest growers.
+From an industry perspective, IDC says that insurance, consumer, healthcare IoT and retail will be the fastest growers.

 The key IoT use cases from an actual investment perspective